Bedrock02/tech-blog/posts/counter-button-of-doom.md

 3. In our component, `getCounter` acts as a getter function that retrieves the value of `counter`.

 ##### Why It Is Wrong: Old References
-When the state of a react component updates, it gets re-rendered.
-During that re-rendering process functions are re-initialized.
-Therefore, when the state gets updated, `getCounter` is now an entirely new function.
+When a react component gets updated, it will re-render.
+During that re-rendering process, functions are re-initialized.
+Therefore, `getCounter` becomes a new function when `counter` changes.

 Hence, the function that is passed into `countDown` is never updated and never provides the current true value of `counter`.